 Yes, that’s cDAI and cUSDT, representing DAI and USDT deposits in Compound.
 Well done!

-Note that lending and exchange protocols are sometimes architected in ways that aren't conducive to aquaponic yield farming.
+Note that lending and exchange protocols are sometimes architected in ways that aren't conducive to aquaponic yield farming and pool aquaponics.
 For example, astute readers may have noticed that the pool above contains a 2% COMP allocation.
 Why?
 Standard public pools on Balancer have their asset allocations fixed at launch and have no administrative controller.
 If the pool does not contain COMP as one of its components, any COMP accrued will be irretrievably locked in the contract.
 This can be addressed on Balancer through the use of a Smart Pool, but those can introduce additional attack surface and cannot currently be managed through the Balancer interface.

 Meanwhile, on Curve, which has been the protocol to benefit most from externalities of COMP distribution (yield farmers are doing a lot of exchanging of USDT and other stablecoins to lever up stacks, often using InstaDApp’s COMP maximization tool), all COMP accrued to existing pools will be stuck forever, without any way of being extracted by LPs or Curve’s creators/administrators.
 While I’ve heard that they’re working on a way to fix this in a future upgrade, it’s indicative of the type of unexpected challenge that can emerge at the intersection of protocols.

 If you want to see how crazy these cross-protocol yield farming opportunities can get, check out this mashup presumably orchestrated by Synthetix, the OG liquidity subsidizers: the BTC Yield Farming Pool.
 It features three flavors of bitcoin on Ethereum (wBTC, renBTC, and sBTC) and provides yield farming opportunities across four crops: SNX, REN, CRV, and BAL.
 Eat your heart out, Monsanto.